-Constraints are an important aspect of role-based access control and are a powerful mechanism for laying out higher level organizational policy.
-The constructions of [Sandhu 1996; Sandhu and Munawer 1998] clearly demonstrate the strong connection between constraints and policy in RBAC systems.
-The importance of flexible constraints to support emerging applications has been recently discussed by Jaeger [Jaeger 1999].
+Constraints are an important aspect of role-based access control and are a powerful mechanism for laying out higher-level organizational policy.
+The constructions of Sandhu [1996] and Sandhu and Munawer [1998] clearly demonstrate the strong connection between constraints and policy in RBAC systems.
+The importance of flexible constraints to support emerging applications has been recently discussed by Jaeger [1999].
 Consequently, the specification of constraints needs to be considered.
-To date, this topic has not received much formal attention in context of role-based access control.
-A notable exception is the work of Giuri and Iglio [Giuri and Iglio 1996] who defined a formal model for constraints on role-activation.
+To date, this topic has not received much formal attention in the context of role-based access control.
+A notable exception is the work of Giuri and Iglio [1996] who defined a formal model for constraints on role-activation.
 RCL 2000 considers all aspects of role-based constraints, not just those applying to role activation.
-Another notable exception is the work of Gligor et al [Gligor et al. 1998] who formalize separation of duty constraints enumerated informally by Simon and Zurko [Simon and Zurko 1997].
-RCL 2000 goes beyond separation of duty to include obligation constraints [Ahn 2000] such as used in the constructions of [Sandhu 1996; Osborn et al. 2000] for simulating mandatory and discretionary access controls in RBAC.
+Another notable exception is the work of Gligor et al. [1998] who formalize separation of duty constraints enumerated informally by Simon and Zurko [1997].
+RCL 2000 goes beyond separation of duty to include obligation constraints [Ahn 2000] such as those used in the constructions of Sandhu [1996] and Osborn et al. [2000] for simulating mandatory and discretionary access controls in RBAC.2